oduameh/node-course/docs/Instructions/keys-and-wallets.md

 Once you confirm that your wallet has a valid UTxO with an amount of ada associated with it, we will craft and submit a simple transaction using `cardano-cli`.

-First, let's make a directory to house our transaction files.
+First, make a directory to house your transaction files

 ```
 mkdir ~/preview/tx
 cd ~/preview/tx
 ```
-For this first transaction, we are going to send a small amount of ada from "wallet1" to "wallet2".
+For this first transaction, we are going to send a small amount of ada from 'wallet1' to 'wallet2'.

-Let's build the transaction.
+Build the transaction

 :::tip